dsoprea/GDriveFS/README.txt

 this will probably be completed only after initial development has been finished.

-**This project is under active development**.
-It is currently incomplete.
-To the outsider, it is only sufficient as a working example of the concepts involved.
+UPDATE:

+This project is under active development, but should now be functionally complete, except for a couple of bugs that I'm presently working on.
+I could use some help in testing it.

 Design goals: